 So, the recipes and stories on this site will reflect that philosophy.
 I hope my story helps you understand why.
 And, if you ever experienced any of these feelings around your body or food, I hope you find a friend here.
 And comfort to know that you can have a healthy, loving, joyful relationship with food.
 One that nourishes your belly and your soul.

-And if you’re the person who has always had a healthy relationship with food (bravo!), then I hope you are inspired by the recipes and stories I share here.
-In any case, I’m glad you’re here.
+And if you're the person who has always had a healthy relationship with food (bravo!), then I hope you are inspired by the recipes and stories I share here.
+In any case, I'm so glad you're here.

 You might also call this section ‘sustainable living,’ but I don’t really like the word sustainable very much, because it feels so ambiguous.
 Instead, I am intentional about the choices I make for our food, body and home care, baby products, home goods and furniture, clothing, and travel choices.
 But, I’m not perfect.
 I think about each choice I make in these areas and I weigh cost and convenience and whether it fits into our lifestyle.